Photo: http://www.flickr.com/photos/suratlozowick/4353189406/ |

 Directions:

 1. Separate the eggs.
 Put the yolks in your big bowl, the whites in the electric mixer bowl.
-Make sure the bowl is clean and dry, with no oil residue - grease of any sort can interfere with proper egg white whipping.
+Make sure the bowl is clean and dry, with no oil residue - grease of any sort can interfere with proper egg white whipping.2.
+Mix the yolks vigorously with the wire whisk for about a minute - they will turn much lighter yellow.

 Whisk in 3/4 cup sugar and 1/2 teaspoon vanilla, whisking steadily.
 Grate in a bit of nutmeg (gently - you can always add more later, and fresh nutmeg can be powerful), then add 3 cups cream and 2 cups milk (and the booze, if you're using it) and whisk a bit more.
 Everything should be thoroughly incorporated.